Planned Ho-Chunk Nation casino in Beloit gets final approval - NewsBreak

 Planned Ho-Chunk Nation casino in Beloit gets final approval

 BELOIT, Wis.
-(AP) — The Bureau of Indian Affairs has approved the Ho-Chunk Nation’s application for a casino in Beloit.
+(AP) — The Bureau of Indian Affairs on Friday approved the Ho-Chunk Nation’s application for a casino in Beloit, more than two decades after the city residents voted in favor of the complex.

-The plan forwarded on Friday places 33 acres of land into trust for the project, which is expected to produce 3,000 construction jobs and 1,300 permanent jobs.
+The plan places 33 acres of land into trust for the project, which is expected to produce 3,000 construction jobs and 1,300 permanent jobs.
+Officials say the tribe plans to handle design and construction for the project, including the necessary infrastructure.

 The complex would include one of the largest casinos in the state as well as a 300-room hotel with more than 45,000 square feet of meeting and convention space, and a 40,000-square-foot indoor waterpark.